numoonchld/numoonchld.github.io/_drafts/networking-foundations.md

     - *ubuntu*:  ease of use on servers, desktops, laptops and mobiles
     - *linux mint*: desktop user with proprietary media support
     - *core OS*: clusterized, containerized deployment of apps

-### vagrant - local server with VMBox

-- use vagrant along with VMBox to mock a remote web server
-    - good for development phase
-- install vagrant and VMBox on your local machine

-- create a base working directory for this project
-- open terminal and navigate to this folder
-- [init](https://www.vagrantup.com/intro/getting-started/index.html){: target="_blank"} a vagrant VMBox
-    - `vagrant init ubuntu/trusty64` installs a ubuntu (64-bit) trusty tahr VMBox

-##### initializing from a Vagrantfile:
-- create a base working directory for this project
-- make a [Vagrantfile](https://www.vagrantup.com/docs/boxes.html){: target="_blank"} in this directory
-    - configure the Vagrantfile to install *linux*
-- open terminal and navigate to this folder
-- do `vagrant up` to boot up a *linux* in the terminal CLI
-- do `vagrant ssh` to log-in to this server

-##### handy vagrant commands

-- `vagrant status` shows VMBox status
-- `vagrant suspend` puts VMBox to sleep/hibernate
-- `vagrant up` boots VMBox
-- `vagrant ssh` logs into VMBox as the default vagrant user
-- `vagrant halt` shuts down the VMBox
-- `vagrant destroy` resets the VMBox to fresh install (of *linux*, in this case)

 ### linux file system